 VMware Cloud Director Availability 4.1 and later sites interpret previous versions of paired sites with enabled replications as enabled both migrations and protections.
 For information about pairing sites with mismatching versions, select the latest VMware Cloud Director Availability site version in Managing Connections Between Cloud Sites in the VMware Cloud Director Availability Administration Guide.

 Recovery Point Objective - RPO

-The RPO is the longest tolerable timeframe of data loss.
+The RPO is the longest tolerable time frame of data loss.
 For example, with one hour RPO the recovered virtual machine can have no more than one hour of data lost.
 Shorter RPO intervals, ensure less data loss during recovery, at the expense of consuming more network bandwidth to keep the replica up to date.
-For more information on the RPO setting, see How the Recovery Point Objective Affects Replication Scheduling in the VMware vSphere Replication Administration documentation.

-When each virtual machine reaches its RPO target, the vCloud Availability Replicator writes about 3800 bytes in the vCenter Server events database.
+When each virtual machine reaches its RPO target, the Replicator Service writes about 3800 bytes in the vCenter Server events database.
 Low RPO values, increase the volume of event data in the database.
-You can limit the number of days that vCenter Server retains event data, or set a higher RPO value to reduce the volume of event data.
+You can limit the number of days that vCenter Server retains event data, or set a longer RPO value to reduce the volume of event data.

-vCloud Availability Replicator guarantees a crash consistency among all disks in a virtual machine.
-If you use quiescing, you might obtain a higher level of crash consistency among the disks that belong to a virtual machine.
+The Replicator Service guarantees a failure consistency among all disks in a virtual machine.
+Enabling quiescing might obtain a higher level of failure consistency among the disks that belong to a virtual machine.
 The operating system of a virtual machine determines the available quiescing types.
 Quiescing is available only for virtual machine operating systems that support quiescing.
 For more information, see Guest OS Quiescing Support in the vSphere Replication documentation.